Snowfall Update - Recorded 9 August 2025

 But it’s not unusual.
 The North Island typically gets its best snow from July onwards, and spring skiing up there is often some of the best in the country.
 So don’t write it off just yet – things can change quickly once the weather turns.

-Cold snap on the way?
+More Cold temperatures on the way?

-Looking ahead, there’s some good news in the forecast.
+Looking ahead, there’s some good news in the short forecast.
 Colder air is expected to move in next week, with temperatures dropping across the country – especially down south.
 That’s great news for snowmaking and could give conditions another boost during the school holidays.

-All up, it’s a better start than many expected, particularly after some early-season predictions of a slow winter.
+Particularly after some early-season predictions of a slow winter.
 For now, the South Island is looking the goods, and the North will hopefully catch up soon.

 As always, any day on the mountain is a good one, just keep an eye on the reports and make the most of it while it’s this good.